MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-blazor.md

 Teams Toolkit allows you to run your app locally.
 This consists of several parts that are necessary to provide the correct infrastructure that Teams expects:

 - An application is registered with Azure Active Directory.
 This application has permissions associated with the location that the app is loaded from and any backend resources it accesses.
-- A Web API is hosted (via IIS Express) to assist with authentication tasks, acting as a proxy between the app and Azure Active Directory.
+- A web API is hosted (via IIS Express) to assist with authentication tasks, acting as a proxy between the app and Azure Active Directory.
-- An app manifest is generated and submitted to the Teams App Portal.
+- An app manifest is generated and exists in the Developer Portal for Teams.
 Teams uses the app manifest to tell connected clients where to load the app from.

 Once this is done, the app can be loaded within the Teams client.
 We use the Teams web client so that we can see the HTML, CSS, and JavaScript code within a standard web development environment.